Adding phylomaps to phylomapr

 - Fork the

-repository and clone it in R (see tutorial here: read until the end ofB.
-Rstudio
+phylomaprrepository and clone it in R (see tutorial here: read until the end ofB.
+Rstudiosection).

 If a link to where the phylomap is hosted exists: